hiboxco/hiboxscheduler/README.md

 Calendly and other scheduling tools are awesome.
 It made our lives massively easier.
 We're using it for business meetings, seminars, yoga classes and even calls with our families.
 However, most tools are very limited in terms of control and customisations.

-That's where hiboxscheduler.com comes in.
-Self-hosted or hosted by us.
+That's where Hibox Scheduler comes in.
+Self-hosted.
 White-label by design.
 API-driven and ready to be deployed on your own domain.
 Full control of your events and data.

 <!-- ## Product of the Month: April